Woman holding shoulder pain outdoors

 Rotator Cuff Repair

 This rotator cuff procedure is a surgery done to repair a rotator cuff tear, relieve pain, and improve the function of the muscles and tendons that move the joint.
 Rotator cuff surgery is commonly performed on older patients who experience pain and weakness in the deltoid region as a result of normal use over time.
 A rotator cuff tear also occurs frequently in sports medicine due to injuries on the court or field.
-Dr. Seade and Dr. Burns frequently perform this surgery arthroscopically to allow for the quickest recovery.
+Dr. Seade frequently perform this surgery arthroscopically to allow for the quickest recovery.

 Shoulder Replacement